Designing Usable Technologies for Older Adults via Data-Driven Whole-Person User Personas

 Awardee Organization(s): Weill Cornell Medicine

-Principal Investigator(s): Veerawat Phongtankuel, MD
+Principal Investigator(s): Veerawat Phongtankuel, MD, MS

 AITC Partner: PennAITech